 Effect’s Google AdWords Program

-Many of you might not be aware that Effect’s AdWord’s Specialist is ranked in the top 10 of Google AdWord specialist by Google itself.
+Many of you might not be aware that Effect’s AdWord’s Specialist is ranked in the top 6% of Google AdWord specialists by Google itself.
 For those who want the best possible return on their investment, her expertise is worth every penny.

 The best possible marketing strategy is one that combines a mix of SEO and PPC.
 In the short term, while your web presence grows, you can collect leads using Google AdWords.
 At the same time, work on your long-term SEO strategy for a lower-cost, lasting way to rank high in the search engines.